Burloe/GoLogger/README.md

 * *Category folders aren't deleted when you delete a category in the dock.
 This is to prevent accidental deletion of log files.
 Open the directory using the "Open" button and manually delete the corresponding folder of the category you've deleted.*

 ## Managing .log file size:
-One potential pitfall to be aware of when logging large or ever-increasing amounts of data is how Godot's `FileAccess` handles writing to files.
-To write log entries, `FileAccess.WRITE` is used which truncates(deletes the content) the file when used.
-Therefore, the plugin first stores the old entries with `FileAccess.READ` before truncating the file and adding them back before appending the new entry.
-This can result in performance issues when files grow excessively large, as loading and unloading large strings/arrays may cause stuttering or general performance issues.
-This is especially a concern during long sessions or if multiple systems are logging to the same category.
-To mitigate this, GoLogger offers two methods for limiting logs files from getting too large:
+A potential pitfall to consider when logging large or growing amounts of data is how Godot's `FileAccess` handles file writing.
+The `FileAccess.WRITE` mode truncates(deletes) the file's content, so the plugin first reads and stores old entries with `FileAccess.READ`, then re-enters them before appending a new entry.
+This process can cause performance issues when files become excessively large, leading to stuttering or slowdowns, especially during long sessions or with multiple systems logging to the same category.
+To address this, GoLogger provides two methods to limit log file sizes:

 #### Entry Count Limit(recommended):
 Just as the name suggests.
 The number of entries are counted and if they exceed the limit, you can either stop the session, stop and start a new session or you can remove the oldest entries to make space for the new ones.
 Objectively, this is the better method to this potential issue which is why it is recommended to use this regardless of whether you're experiencing issues or not.

 #### Session Timer:
 Whenever a session is started, a Timer is started using the `session_duration` setting as the wait time.
-This timer wil stop the active session upon timing out and a new session can be started aftewards.
-The downside of this method is that there's the potential of logging tons of entries within the session duration.
-However, that doesn't mean that this method doesn't have other uses.
-In case you want to stress test a particular system or simply log for a specific time.
-You have the signals `session_timer_started` and `session_timer_stopped` in order to sync up a system or feature with the logging session.
+This timer will stop the active session upon timing out and a new session can be started aftewards.
+The downside of this method is that there's still the potential of logging tons of entries within the session duration.
+However, the Session Timer still has other uses, stress testing a new system or you simply need to log for a specific time window and dont need continuous logging.
+The signals `session_timer_started` and `session_timer_stopped` were added to sync up a system or feature with the logging session.
 ```GDScript
 # Can be added to any script since Log.gd is an autoload
 Log.session_timer_started.connect(_on_stress_test_start)